-If item 17 shows an overpayment, you may request a refund by checking the first box in item 17.
-If you want your refund paid by electronic funds transfer, check either the second or the third box in item 17 to indicate whether the account to which the refund is to be credited is a checking account or savings account, and enter in the fourth and fifth boxes of item 17 the bank routing number and account number to which the refund is to be credited.
-If you want the refund credited to a sub-account within the main account, enter the sub-account number in the sixth box of item 17.
+To request a refund, check the second box in item 17.
+If you want your refund paid by electronic funds transfer, check either the third or the fourth box in item 17 to indicate whether the account to which the refund is to be credited is a checking account or savings account, and enter in the fifth and sixth boxes of item 17 the bank routing number and account number to which the refund is to be credited.
+If you want the refund credited to a sub-account within the main account, enter the sub-account number in the seventh box of item 17.

 See B.7.b., p.
 18, for more information on overpayments.